HugoC28/ImageRecognition/README.md

 # Image Recognition
 Image recognition project based on CNN for agricultural application.
+Project report written in french available [here](Rapport_projet.pdf).

 ## Figures Recognition
 We first worked on [figure recognition](Figures/), writing a C program to familiarise ourselves with CNN.
 We designed our own CNN to recognise 25x35 pixel images of figures, based on our manually created [dataset](Figures/dataset/).